 Convinced that there was an audience for this project, they ended up financing the project.
 With its sixth season currently in the works, it’s now widely praised as one of Netflix’s biggest successes.

 Most businesses gather data about their customers but fail to do so when it comes to their employees.
 Obviously, we are not talking about search history or lunch preferences but about information that can really help you make strategic decisions as a CFO or HR manager.

 By effectively using company data, businesses are able to make well-informed decisions that could end up being extremely lucrative.
 This kind of data-driven decision making doesn’t just apply to billion-dollar companies, either — any size business can apply a similar strategy

 Torture the data and it will confess to anything

-Let’s take a travel platform like Rydoo, it gives you direct insight in your employees’ travel behavior, what hotels are most booked, what airlines they use, do they prefer plane or train for certain destionation etc … – These information help you decide on what you need to negociate on or what action you need to take to change the company’s travel budget.
+Let’s take a travel platform like Rydoo, it gives you direct insight into your employees’ travel behavior, what hotels are most booked, what airlines they use, do they prefer to plane or train for a certain destination, etc … – This information helps you decide on what you need to negotiate on or what action you need to take to change the company’s travel budget.

 There’s no way around it anymore: data analysis needs to be at the heart of every company.
 Leave it out of your business strategy and you’ll risk missing out on valuable chances, while the data-driven competition inches closer.